This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

 AI skills are in demand in government

-Senior staff within governments and top AI labs tell us that they are struggling to find experienced and qualified AI talent to employ.
-At every national security and technology conference that 80,000 Hours has attended, speakers have lamented the government’s lack of expertise on AI, and noted the substantial demand for such expertise within government.
-For example, DoD’s new Joint AI Center alone is apparently looking to hire up to 200 people.
+Senior staff within governments and top AI labs have told us that they struggle to find experienced and qualified AI talent to employ.
+At every national security and technology conference that 80,000 Hours has attended, speakers have lamented the government’s lack of expertise on AI and noted the substantial demand for such expertise within government.

 While much of this demand is probably for machine learning engineers and other technical specialists, policy practitioners with technical AI expertise also seem to be in demand.

-In addition to roles in government, there are likely to be dozens of US AI public policy roles in industry, think tanks, non-governmental organizations, inter-governmental organizations, intelligence and defense contractors, academia, and elsewhere in the US AI policy community.
+In addition to roles in government, there are likely to be dozens of US AI public policy roles in industry, think tanks, non-governmental organisations, inter-governmental organisations, intelligence and defence contractors, academia, and elsewhere in the US AI policy community.

-Very few people in government are thinking about advanced AI systems
+Not enough people in government are thinking about catastrophic risks from advanced AI systems

-There are perhaps four levels on which US AI public policy relevant to advanced AI systems is currently being neglected.
+There are perhaps three levels on which US AI public policy relevant to advanced AI systems is currently being neglected.
 We outline them below:

 - Safety and policy issues related to advanced AI systems are very neglected relative to the scale of the issue.
-We argue this point in more detail in our problem profile on this issue.
+We argue for the scale of the problem in more detail in our problem profile on this issue.
+And we think we likely need more AI policy practitioners with a technical AI background than are currently working in the area.

-- Within work on the AI policy challenge, we think that working within key governments such as those of the US and China, is more neglected than working in top AI labs.
+- Within the field of AI policy, we think that working within key governments, such as those of the US and China, is more neglected than working in top AI labs.

 There are many more roles available for talented people